konstructio/colony-docs/docs/install/colony-prod/prereqs-colony.md

 At present, Colony doesn't include a DHCP server.
 If your have separate networks for interacting with out-of-band management inside the assets and reaching out to the internet, the Colony interface connected to the network should be untagged. _It currently only supports IPV4._

-The network boot (PXE) subnet should have access to the following addresses to pull manifest, container images, and boot images
+The private VLAN should have access to the following addresses to pull manifest, container images, and ISO file.

 - Github
 - Github Container registry